dotnet/docs/docs/ai/conceptual/vector-dbs.md

 | [Open-source vector databases](/azure/cosmos-db/mongodb/vcore/vector-search-ai) | y | n |
 | | | |

 You use [connectors](/semantic-kernel/memories/vector-db#available-connectors-to-vector-databases) to access vector databases solutions with Semantic Kernel.
-Because you build connectors into the [kernel](/semantic-kernel/agents/kernel/?tabs=Csharp), you can use [planners](/semantic-kernel/agents/planners/?tabs=Csharp) to orchestrate vector database functions.
+Because in Semantic Kernel you build connectors into the [kernel](/semantic-kernel/agents/kernel/?tabs=Csharp), you can use [planners](/semantic-kernel/agents/planners/?tabs=Csharp) to orchestrate vector database functions.

 ## Related content